aleponce4/hantavirus-pipeline/README.md

 - `results/plots/` - Coverage and alignment plots
   - `results/plots/negative_samples/` - Plots for negative samples
 - `results/primer_evaluation/` - Primer evaluation results and suggested improvements

+## Variant Calling Improvements

+The pipeline implements a sophisticated two-pass approach to variant calling:

+1. In the first pass, reads are mapped directly to the original reference
+2. In the second pass:
+   - Reads are initially mapped to the metaconsensus (better mapping due to closer sequence similarity)
+   - Mapped reads are extracted and remapped to the original reference
+   - Variants are called against the original reference

+This approach solves several challenges:
+- Improves read mapping by using the metaconsensus (which better represents the virus population)
+- Maintains coordinate consistency by calling variants against the original reference
+- Prevents false positive variants caused by coordinate mismatches
+- Enables proper amino acid annotation using consistent GFF coordinates

 ## Visualization